NOAA-EPIC/global-eagle/getting_started/replay/README.md

-This folder contains what we will consider a "hello world" configuration for the full 'ufs2arco + anemoi + wxvx' pipeline.
+This folder contains what we will consider a "hello world" configuration for the full `ufs2arco + Anemoi + wxvx` pipeline.

 You will be able to create a training dataset consisting of 1 year of NOAA Replay reanalysis, train a graph-based model, run inference, and finally verification on some forecasts.